restx/restx/docs/ref-core.md

 You can always override these defaults with `@Param` annotation.

-Body parameters and objects returned are automatically mapped to json using jackson, use regular jackson annotations if you want to custimize it.
+Body parameters and objects returned are automatically mapped to json using jackson, use regular jackson annotations if you want to customize it.

 Restx leverages the `Optional<T>` type from guava to indicate if a parameter is optional or if a request may not find a result.